Kaamoooo/VulkanRenderer/README.md

 6.2 Started rendering by very basic ray tracing.

 6.30 Added simplest lighting.
-Fixed the problem that vertex memory alignment does not match between host and device.
+Fixed the problem that vertex memory alignment does not match between host and m_device.

 7.1 Added directional light shadow.